colbertz2/cs344/projects/3/doc/README.md

 while true:
-  Send prompt to user and read input to command buffer If command is blank, break
+  Send prompt to user and read input to command buffer If command is blank, continue
-  If command starts with #, break
+  If command starts with #, continue
-  Tokenize command to token buffer switch (first token):
+  Tokenize command buffer to token buffer switch (first token):
-    exit: Clean up and exit shell
+    exit: break
-    cd; Change working directory to (second token)
+    cd: Tokenize command buffer again, chdir to (second token)
     status: Print status of last foreground proc

+clean up and exit shell
 ```